ajrichards/htsint/docs/gsa-example.rst

 Gene set analysis
 ======================

-The procedure for gene set analysis using ``htsint`` is made up of two steps, where first we generate the groups of genes, then they are tested for significance and visualized.
-This tutorial is also available as a script.
+The procedure in this tutorial example to carry out gene set analysis using ``htsint`` is composed of three main steps.

+   #.
+Gene set generation
+   #.
+Gene set testing
+   #.
+Gene set visualization

+This example takes approximately 30 minutes to complete on a modern desktop computer.
+The code discussed in this document is available as a script for convenience.

    * :download:`gsa-example.py`